 However, solvent-based applications are primarily of petroleum distillates which are dangerously harmful to the tires as well as brakes and brake pads.
 Besides being water-resistant, over the course of time, each layer of application will cause the tire sidewall surface to turn brown.
 Worse, those solvents will lead to premature cracking of the rubber.

-Furthermore, they petroleum, silicone or chemical products that are not environmentally friendly.
-Each time it rains or you wash your RV, those solvents are going down the storm drains; thus into our ecosystem.
+Furthermore, petroleum, silicone or chemical products are not environmentally-friendly.
+Each time it rains or you wash your RV, those solvents are going down the storm drains and into our ecosystem.

 Think of your RV tires like the bottom of your shoes.
 Save the primping for your shiny rims.
-Be very careful not to overspray chrome polishes onto your tire’s sidewalls.
+Be very careful not to overspray cleaners, chrome polishes and waxes onto your tire’s sidewalls.
 And never ever spray anything other than plain water onto your tire treads.